Hofls/cloud/aws/main/services.md

     * `Step Functions` - sequence `Lambda` functions, output of one step is input to the next step.
 * `Amplify` - hosting for fullstack SPA with CI/CD
 * `ECS` (Elastic Container Service) - containers orchestration, simple version of `EKS`
+    * `AWS Copilot` - sets up `ECS` for you
     * `Fargate` - Serverless compute for containers
 * `EKS` (Elastic Kubernetes Service) - Kubernetes as a Service, complex and flexible version of `ECS`
+* `App Runner` -  takes a container and gives you an endpoint for it
+    * Handles load balancing, autoscaling, and other operations automatically
 * `Lightsail` - Servers with sane defaults, fixed price per month
 * `Batch` - Batch jobs (scheduled, without user interaction)
 #### Storage